About

 -

 My practice balances careful observation with an intuitive and responsive exploration of material.
-I am interested in how images are formed through the weight, spacing, and pressure of a mark, whether dry, painterly, or sculptural, and in the fluidity which emerges as these move between one another.
+I am interested in how images are formed through the weight, spacing, and pressure of a mark, whether dry, painterly, or sculptural, and in the fluidity created as these shift between one another.

-Drawing operates as a structural and generative system within my practice, through which I test and rework form across materials.
-I use traditional techniques as active tools rather than fixed methods, working through tonal value, light, and spatial relationships to move beyond static representation into more material and dimensional forms.
+Drawing operates as both a structural and generative system within my practice, shaping how form, space, and materiality are tested and reworked across drawing, painting, and sculpture.
+Long-term engagement with life drawing continues to inform how I approach weight, structure, and material responsiveness across media.
+I use traditional techniques as active tools rather than fixed methods, working through tonal value, light, and spatial relationships to move beyond static representation towards more spatial and dimensional forms.

 The figure remains central to my understanding of structure.
-Working from observation, I explore weight, transition, and points of change through line and form, extending this into sculpture where material is built, compressed, and reworked.
-Even where the figure is not explicit, it underpins the development of form, gesture, and spatial relationships across my practice.
+Working from observation, I explore weight, transition, and points of change through line and form, extending this into sculpture where matter is modelled, disrupted, and reconfigured.
+Even where the figure is submerged, it continues to underpin the development of form, gesture, and spatial relationships across my practice.

 -